Sign-On Bonus Available¹

 - Facilitating CFT (Child Family Team) meetings with the youth’s support system and probation department

 - Performs other duties as assigned by Program Manager and Sr. LCC staff

 - Participates in agency meetings and IFR’s sponsored cultural events

-- At least two years clinical services experience with an emphasis on working with Chicano/Latino community
+- At least two years of clinical services experience with an emphasis on working with the Chicano/Latino community

 - Knowledge of and sensitivity to issues of diversity in the Latino/Chicano community, especially around sexual orientation, culture, language, and gender